priyaghadge99/Experiment/Notes/notes-JAVA.md

 ----------------------------------------------------------------
 What is list,set and map?
 ----
--list -allow duplicate
+- list -allow duplicate
--set - not allow duplicate
+- set - not allow duplicate
--map - may contain duplicate but key should be unique;
+- map - may contain duplicate but key should be unique;
--Map holds two objects per Entry e.g. a key and a value
+- Map holds two objects per Entry e.g. a key and a value

 --------

+-set-

--set-  -(unorder)
+        -(unorder)
         -hashset
         -LinkHashSet - Order
         -TreeSet    -  Sorted  (implementation of the SortedSet interface by compare() or compareTo() method. )

--map -
+-map-
-        -hashmap- allow null value and one null key.
+        - [1]hashmap- allow null value and one null key.
-        -LinkHashMap -  order
+        - [2]LinkHashMap -  order
-        -treeMap-- TreeMap maintains the order of the objects but HashMap will not -Hashtable
+        - [3]treeMap-- TreeMap maintains the order of the objects but HashMap will not
+        - [4]Hashtable

--List - (order collection)
+-List -
+           -(order collection)
                 -ArrayList- faster than vector
                 -LinkList
                 -vector- synchronized and threadsafe

         ArrayList if you are using ArrayList in Single threaded environment and use Vector if you need a thread-safe collection.